 1. Don’t leave it too late to start

+It’s now less than four weeks till semester twos formal examination period!
 It’s easy to avoid the stack of revision or the dreaded assignment waiting to be started.
 Beginning a big project is often the hardest part but we’re sure your future self would thank you for making a start now.

 Even something as simple as heading to the Library to work can help get you in right the frame of mind.
 Book in some planning sessions with your coursemates to talk about the work you have to do and how you’re going to approach it.

 One way to help with the seemingly endless mountain of work to get through is to plan it in advance.
 Break each assignment or topic down into manageable chunks and decide when you’re going to cover them.
 It’s important to take plan breaks where you can relax safe in the knowledge it’s all in hand.